Dennis Wade, MS, FACHE – Chief Executive Officer

 Brian Simpson, LCDC Intern – Aftercare and Alumni Coordinator

 Brian is a Licensed Chemical Dependency Counselor Intern who received his Bachelors of Science Degree in Anthropology at the University of North Texas.
 He has been with Santé for more than two years, serves as one of Santé’s Certified Ropes Instructors and feels a sense of pride and purpose working in the addiction field.
-As the Aftercare and Alumni Coordinator, Brian serves as a liaison for our alumni and creates individualized aftercare plans for each residential patient as their prepare to discharge.
+As the Aftercare and Alumni Coordinator, Brian serves as a liaison for our alumni and creates individualized aftercare plans for each residential client as their prepare to discharge.

 David Lawson, M.S., LPC Intern, NCC TF-EAP, EMDR Supervised by Sam R. Slaton, LPC-S, EAP – Equine Therapy